deepanshs/mrsimulator/docs/installation.rst

 You will need a C-compiler suite and the development headers for the BLAS and FFTW libraries, along with development headers from Python and Numpy, to build the ``mrsimulator`` library from source.

-The Mrsimulator package utilizes the BLAS and FFTW routines for computation.
-To leverage the best performance from the mrsimulator library, we recommend installing the BLAS and FFTW libraries, which are optimized and tuned for your system.
-In the following, we list recommendations on how to install the c-compiler (if applicable), BLAS, FFTW, and build the mrsimulator libraries.
+The Mrsimulator package utilizes the BLAS and FFTW routines for numerical computation.
+To leverage the best performance, we recommend installing the BLAS and FFTW libraries, which are optimized and tuned for your system.
+In the following, we list recommendations on how to install the c-compiler (if applicable), BLAS, FFTW, and building the mrsimulator libraries.

 Obtaining the Source Packages
 """""""""""""""""""""""""""""